-• On November 16, 2017, the MAS, International Finance Corporation (IFC) and ASEAN Bankers Association (ABA) introduced an industry fintech sandbox for financial institutions and fintech firms as part of the ASEAN Financial Innovation Network (AFIN).
+On November 16, 2017, MAS, International Finance Corporation (IFC) and ASEAN Bankers Association (ABA) introduced an industry fintech sandbox for financial institutions and fintech firms as part of the AFIN.
 AFIN aims to support financial services innovation and inclusion in less developed markets within the ASEAN region and to provide a platform for collaboration and innovation for financial institutions and fintech firms.